EU looking into new possible side-effects of mRNA COVID-19 shots | Health

 EU looking into new possible side-effects of mRNA COVID-19 shots

-It disclosed the new assessments as part of routine updates to the safety section of all authorised vaccines' database, and added menstrual disorders as another condition it was studying for all vaccines, including those from AstraZeneca and J&J, after the EMA's update last week https://www.reuters.com/business/healthcare-pharmaceuticals/eu-regulator-advises-updating-jj-shot-label-with-new-disorders-2021-08-06.
+It disclosed the new assessments as part of routine updates to the safety section of all authorised vaccines' database and added menstrual disorders as a condition it was studying for vaccines, including those from AstraZeneca and J&J , after the EMA's update https://www.reuters.com/business/healthcare-pharmaceuticals/eu-regulator-lists-heart-condition-possible-side-effect-mrna-vaccines-2021-07-09 last week.
+Moderna's shares, which have climbed more than 75% to Tuesday's close since mid-July when it joined the S&P 500 index , fell about 16% to $384 on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)